 Our doctors are board certified in psychiatry and work with you and your therapist to develop a treatment plan to whole health.

 We request the standard 24-hour notice to cancel an appointment.
-This amount of notice could help another client get an appointment.
 If 24-hours’ notice is not given, or you miss an appointment, you may be charged the full-fee for your session.
 This “no show” fee is not covered by insurance.